google/styleguide/Rguide.md

 this document explains Google's primary differences with the Tidyverse guide, and why these differences exist.

+Google uses the [styler](https://github.com/r-lib/styler) package on every checked in file to ensure code consistency and help reviewers focus on more important issues.

 ## Syntax

 ### Naming conventions